 It is very important to us that you are linked with a young person that shares your interests and you are happy to spend time with, and we do everything we can to help you feel confident and comfortable in your volunteering role.
 To help achieve this we provide:

 - Ongoing support and advice from our Volunteer Co-ordinators

 To find out more about what it means to be a befriender read about the experience of our volunteer Chloe

 Interested in volunteering?

-If you want to do something amazing for a disabled young person and their family then please fill in our online application form.
+If you want to do something amazing for a disabled young person and their family then we'd love you to apply to become a Befriender with us.
 We’re always looking for volunteers and we’d love you to get involved!
-As part of our recruitment process you will also need to complete a DBS check, provide two references, come in for an informal interview, and attend a 3 hour training session which will provide you with the skills and knowledge required to be a befriender.
+As part of our recruitment process you will need to complete a DBS check, provide two references, come in for an informal interview, and attend a 3 hour training session which will provide you with the skills and knowledge required to be a befriender.